17 Mar An Update on Our Response to The Circumstances Surrounding COVID-19

 Happy Wheels Carts:

-- For families who have experienced tragic loss, we continue to provide financial assistance for burial services.
+- For families who have experienced the tragic loss of a child, we continue to provide financial assistance for burial and cremation services.

 We continue to closely monitor guidance from government agencies, including the Centers for Disease Control and Prevention, the U.S. Department of Labor, our RMHC Global leadership and others, regarding Coronavirus Disease 2019 (“COVID-19”) and continue to follow their direction.
 Throughout the global health crisis, we continue to serve families with hospitalized children who are inside hospitals each and every day.
 We are grateful to our entire community for your continued support, which is so critical during this time.